-Department of Developmental Services 1915(c) waiver; regional center; state developmental center; or intermediate care facility for the developmentally disabled, except in San Mateo County, beginning January 1, 2016.

-- Beneficiaries enrolled in the following 1915(c) waivers: Nursing Facility (NF)/Acute Hospital, HIV/AIDS, Assisted Living, and In-Home Operations. - Beneficiaries residing in designated rural zip codes in Los Angeles, Riverside, and San Bernardino Counties. - Beneficiaries residing in a Veterans' Home of California. - Beneficiaries with end stage renal disease (ESRD) in all counties except San Mateo and Orange.
-If a beneficiary develops ESRD after enrolling in a MMP, he or she may stay enrolled in that MMP. - Beneficiaries in Los Angeles if enrollment in Los Angeles has met or exceeded its cap of 200,000 participants.
+- Beneficiaries with other private or public health insurance. - Beneficiaries with developmental disabilities receiving services through a Department of Developmental Services 1915(c) waiver; regional center; state developmental center; or intermediate care facility for the developmentally disabled, except in San Mateo County, beginning January 1, 2016. - Beneficiaries enrolled in the following 1915(c) waivers: Nursing Facility (NF)/Acute Hospital, HIV/AIDS, Assisted Living, and In-Home Operations. - Beneficiaries residing in designated rural zip codes in Los Angeles, Riverside, and San Bernardino Counties. - Beneficiaries residing in a Veterans' Home of California. - Beneficiaries with end stage renal disease (ESRD) in all counties except San Mateo and Orange.
+If a member develops ESRD while enrolled in an MMP, the member may stay enrolled in that MMP. - Beneficiaries in Los Angeles if Los Angeles has met or exceeded its enrollment cap of 200,000 participants.